Basic Camp is the premier leadership program of its

 Development Training is a focused training program authorized by law and

-mandated by Department of Defense, Department of the Army, and Training and
+mandated by the Department of Defense, Department of the Army, and Training and

 Doctrine Command policies and directives.